vishwas-r/CanvasJS-Animation-Complete/README.md

 [CanvasJS Documentation](https://canvasjs.com/docs/charts/basics-of-creating-html5-chart/)

 **Note:**
-* Plugin was last tested with CanvasJS v3.2GA
+* Plugin was last tested with CanvasJS Charts v3.2.3GA
 * This plugin requires you to have CanvasJS License.
 Please visit [CanvasJS](https://canvasjs.com/license/) for more info.